Highlights from the Ratings and Financial Report for Itau Unibanco Holding S.A. (ITUB)

 Sponsored

-The average price from analysts is $5.73, which is $0.41 above the current price.
 ITUB currently public float of 5.28B and currently shorts hold a 1.29% ratio of that float.
-Today, the average trading volume of ITUB was 48.57M shares.
+Today, the average trading volume of ITUB was 48.70M shares.

 ITUB’s Market Performance

-ITUB stocks went up by 7.27% for the week, with a monthly jump of 11.97% and a quarterly performance of 13.20%, while its annual performance rate touched 18.42%.
-The volatility ratio for the week stands at 2.62% while the volatility levels for the past 30 days are set at 3.06% for Itau Unibanco Holding S.A..
-The simple moving average for the period of the last 20 days is 11.65% for ITUB stocks with a simple moving average of 19.67% for the last 200 days.
+ITUB stocks went down by -1.42% for the week, with a monthly jump of 11.58% and a quarterly performance of 10.35%, while its annual performance rate touched 4.00%.
+The volatility ratio for the week stands at 2.24% while the volatility levels for the past 30 days are set at 2.72% for Itau Unibanco Holding S.A..
+The simple moving average for the period of the last 20 days is 6.14% for ITUB stocks with a simple moving average of 16.51% for the last 200 days.

 Analysts’ Opinion of ITUB